PaulKinlan/paul.kinlan.me/content/2015-09-11-future-of-web-on-mobile.markdown

 {{% slide 25 "Indexable" %}}

-Because everything is behind a link, if it is publically accessible it can be crawled and then indexed so that services can offer a way to find archived information quickly and reliably.
+Because everything is behind a link, if it is publicly accessible it can be crawled and then indexed so that services can offer a way to find archived information quickly and reliably.